APL-Innovation-Lab/meeting-room/README.md

 # Meeting Room Prototype

-This is the source code for the Austin Public Library meeting room booking page cvode prototype.
+This is the source code for the Austin Public Library meeting room booking page code prototype.

 ## Development